 Some dogs are actually allergic to the bacteria and yeast organisms that grow naturally on all dogs skin.
 Therefore, it is important to keep his coat and skin clean through frequent bathing and grooming.
+Don’t use human clipper for dog because dog hair and dog hair are different, there are many type of dog grooming clipper on the market you can buy.
 It is also important to bring him to your veterinarian regularly so he can be examined for skin infections and treated promptly.

 The more allergens you can prevent your dog from coming into contact with, the more comfortable he will be.
 However, it is impossible to prevent exposure of certain allergens to your dog.
 Things like grass and plant pollens will be present in his environment no matter how clean the house is kept.
 If your dog goes outdoors, unless inside a plastic bubble, he will be in contact with plants, fungus, trees, insects and many other things he is allergic to.
 You have probably heard of humans with allergies who have taken allergy shots.
 Hyposensitization through allergy serum injections is similar to the technique of allergy shots that are used in humans with allergies.
 Your veterinarian can have specific allergy serum prepared for your dog.
 This serum is injected on a schedule that will allow his immune system to become less sensitive to the allergen.
 Therefore, eventually he will react less or not at all to allergens that used to cause so much immune response.
 Ideally, your dog will only require these serum injections once per month for 12 to 16 months, then they will be discontinued because his immune system is hyposensitized.